Soros builds stake in UK's "tortoise" developer

 A source close to the situation told Reuters on Friday Quantum had built a 5.6 percent stake in the company, whose shares were up 2.7 percent at 164.25 pence by 1238 GMT.

-The deal makes Soros, worth 19 billion dollars according to Forbes magazine, one of the five biggest shareholders in Development Securities, which has a market value of about 200 million pounds ($322 million), alongside the likes of institutional investors Fidelity and Blackrock.
+The deal makes Soros, worth 19 billion dollars according to Forbes magazine, one of the five biggest shareholders in Development Securities, which has a market value of about 200 million pounds, alongside the likes of institutional investors Fidelity and Blackrock.

-The developer, which has investments in Southampton, Slough and Manchester, trades at a discount of about 34 percent to net asset value versus 5 percent or less for larger stocks like Land Securities and British Land, both of which are building London skyscrapers.
+The developer, which has investments in Southampton, Slough and Manchester, trades at a discount of about 34 percent to net asset value versus 5 percent or less for larger stocks like Land Securities (LAND.L) and British Land (BLND.L), both of which are building London skyscrapers.

 UGLY FROGS